AdaCore/spark2014/docs/ug/en/spark_mode.rst

 top-level or defined in a library-level package.
 The ``SPARK_Mode`` pragma can be used in the following places in the code:

+* as a configuration pragma at unit level (even before with-clauses) in particular for unit-level generic instantiations

-* immediately within or before a library-level package spec
+* immediately within a library-level package spec

 * immediately within a library-level package body